brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 If you were using multiple cluster, like one for Production and another for Spinnaker, you could add two accounts here, just setting the right context from your `kubeconfig` for each one.

-Now that you have your account defined and ready to be used, you can tell halyard that is where our Spinnaker microservices should be deployed to:
+Now that you have your account defined and ready to be used, you can tell halyard that is where your Spinnaker microservices should be deployed to:

 ```
 $ hal config deploy edit \